 Which cities are eligible to apply?

-Applications addressing city level implementation of one or more behavioural risk factors will be accepted from Accra, Addis Ababa, Bangdung, Bogota, Bangkok, Fortaleza, Mumbai, Ho Chi Minh City, Sao Paulo, and Shanghai.
+Applications addressing city level implementation of one or more behavioural risk factors will be accepted from cities identified in each call for proposals from amongst Accra, Addis Ababa, Bangdung, Bogota, Bangkok, Fortaleza, Mumbai, Ho Chi Minh City, Sao Paulo, and Shanghai.

-Applications seeking to reduce city speed limits, or strengthen city legislation related to one or more behavioural risk factor will be accepted from Bandung, Bangkok, Fortaleza, Mumbai, Shanghai, Sao Paulo, and Bogota.
+Applications seeking to reduce city speed limits, or strengthen city legislation related to one or more behavioural risk factor will be accepted from cities identified in each call for proposals from amongst Bandung, Bangkok, Fortaleza, Mumbai, Shanghai, Sao Paulo, and Bogota.

 Who can apply for a grant?

-Governmental and non-governmental organisations based in eligible countries and cities can apply for grants within the following parameters:
+Governmental and non-governmental organizations based in eligible countries and cities can apply for grants within the following parameters:

 - Governmental organizations with relevant authority over road safety policy and/ or its implementation.
 Road police and military agencies are not eligible to apply.

-- Non-governmental organisations (including but not limited to civil society organisations and educational institutions) with relevant advocacy experience on policy reform/and or its implementation.
+- Non-governmental organizations (including but not limited to civil society organizations and educational institutions) with relevant advocacy experience on policy reform/and or its implementation.

 - Applicants must be registered legal entities capable of entering into contractual arrangements, receiving foreign funds, and assuming legal and financial obligations.